How the Immune System Works

 Components of the Immune System

-The immune system includes various cell types, organs, messenger substances, and enzymes.
-Every hormone, vitamin, and mineral influences it.
-Despite extensive research, its complexity means we still don’t fully understand it.
+The immune system is a vast network involving various cells, organs, and biochemical messengers.
+Every hormone, vitamin, and mineral influences its function.
+Despite years of research, its complexity is still not fully understood.

-• Acquired Immunity: This develops over time, forming specific responses to new pathogens.
-Excessive hygiene and constant use of disinfectants can hinder this system’s development, making the body less prepared for actual threats.
+This develops over time as the body learns to recognize and combat new pathogens.
+Excessive hygiene and constant use of disinfectants may hinder this system, making the body less prepared for real threats.

 How the Immune System Responds